MECH5080-Project-164/VineSystem/README.md

 - [find_endoscope](scripts/find_endoscope): This script finds the endoscope camera and gives it's mount point.
 The script can also be used to modify a yaml parameter file to set the camera mount point.
 - [start_pi_camera](scripts/start_pi_camera): This script starts the Pi Camera.
 It uses the `camera_ros` package and defers in all configuration to that.
 The script does accept an argument for the index of the camera to start (optional).
 This is used when there are multiple cameras connected through CSI.

+[vine_ws](vine_ws) contains the ROS workspace for the Vine Robot software.
+Further details on how to use this workspace can be found in the [`vine_ws/README.md`](vine_ws/README.md) file.

 ## Raspbian

 Mostly, we use Raspbian as it is out of the box.
-We have only made a change to the `/boot/firmware/config.txt` file to enable the camera.
+We have only made a change to the `/boot/firmware/config.txt` file to enable the camera and another to enable the external PCIe port.
 The file was modified as such:

 ```bash
 - camera_auto_detect=1